7 Situations to Review Your Job Architecture

 • SAME TASKS, DIFFERENT JOB TITLES: Adds up the jobs of one company to the other without consolidating the job titles or descriptions, leading to duplicated jobs in the job catalog.

-• DIFFERENT TASKS, SAME JOB TITLES: Makes comparability of jobs and grading difficult.
+• DIFFERENT TASKS, SAME JOB TITLES: Making job comparability and grading difficult.

 • DIFFERENT GRADING framework and scales: Leads to disparities in compensation and career progression.

-• HIGH VOLUME of job data to analyse, define, consolidate, and assign to the employees: Results in high manual effort and increased risk of errors.
+• HIGH VOLUME of job data to analyze, define, consolidate, and assign to the employees: Results in high manual effort and increased risk of errors.

-Consolidating the job architectures therefore plays a decisive role in identifying synergy potential of an M&A deal, by enabling comparison of jobs, fair compensation, lower turnover, and cost efficiencies.
+Consolidating the job architectures plays a decisive role in identifying the synergy potential of an M&A deal by enabling job comparison, fair compensation, lower turnover, and cost efficiencies.

 Job architectures compete with individual solutions that can better solve specific problems.
-But none of these solutions can solve such a large number of problems simultaneously and to such a high degree.
-A healthy job architecture will not solve all your problems, but it’s the absolute right place to start to improve all your HR practices and for HR to directly contribute to strategic problem solving.
-Have a look at The Ultimate Guide to Job Architecture Design” to learn more details about how to get started.
+However, none of these solutions can solve such a large number of problems simultaneously and to such a high degree.
+A healthy job architecture will not solve all your problems, but it’s the absolute right place to start to improve all your HR practices and for HR to directly contribute to strategic problem-solving.
+Have a look at The Ultimate Guide to Job Architecture Design to learn more details about how to get started.